top of page

 History

-The Minolta RD-175 was launched in 1995 in collaboration with Agfa, who called their model; The "ActionCam" (1996).
-The market was small back then, Nikon's E2/E2s using a similar reduction optics and the Kodak DCS 420/460 using a more conventional sensor arrangement.
-These cameras were priced between $10,000 to $28,000, of which the Minolta was on the low end.
+The Minolta RD-175 was launched in 1995 in collaboration with Agfa, who called their version the "ActionCam" (1996).
+The market was small back then, Nikon & Fuji's collaboration used similar reduction optics, while Kodak's DCS 420/460 used larger and more expensive, conventional sensors.
+Prices were between $10-30k, with the reduction-optics competing for the low-end.

 Sensor